Kevin4e/NFSVersionManager/README.md

 ```cpp
 using enum NFSVersionManager::GameKey; // Requires C++20
 ```
-You can now use an enum key without `NFSVersionManager::GameKey::`
+You can now use any enum key listed above without `NFSVersionManager::GameKey::`

 ---